observablehq/plot/README.md

 * a function to be passed an array of values, returning new values
 * an object that implements the *map* method

-The *map* method is repeatedly passed the index for each series (an array of integers), the corresponding input channel’s array of values, and the output channel’s array of values; it must populate the slots specified by the index in the output array.
+If a function is used, it must return an array of the same length as the given input.
+If a *map* method is used, it is repeatedly passed the index for each series (an array of integers), the corresponding input channel’s array of values, and the output channel’s array of values; it must populate the slots specified by the index in the output array.

 The Plot.normalizeX and Plot.normalizeY transforms take an additional **basis** option which specifies how to normalize the series values.
 The following normalization methods are supported: